mechPenSketch/Movement-Controls/README.md

 After downloading, open Godot Engine Project Manager.
 Click Import, go to the folder you've downloaded, and select "project.godot".

 ## Usage
+The first scene shows a big, red circle with four panels behind it.
+The red circles moves around, reaching the corners of the panels.
+At the scene panel, the "core" node's script has variable "controller" with resource "analog.tres" attached.
+With this, you can use the controller's joystick to move the red circle.

+### Attaching another controller
+On the FileSystem panel, drag and drop resource "controller/resources/dpad.tres" into the "controller" variable.
+You can now use the arrow keys to move the red circle!

 ## Author
 * mechPenSketch